scipy-conference/scipy2013_talks/talks/ana_nelson/README.md

 Slides for Writing Reproducible Papers with Dexy

-## This Repo
+## This Directory

 Sources for slides are in slides.md

-Generated slides are in output-side/slides.html
+Generated slides are in output-site/slides.html

 To view the slides, run "dexy serve" in the ana\_nelson directory or run "python -m SimpleHTTPServer" in output-site.